Coldaine/PowerMCPUnity/README.md

 ```

 ### Cursor
-Clone this repository and add this snippets to `.cursor/mcp.json`.
+Clone this repository and add these snippets to `.cursor/mcp.json`.

 Please replace `path/to/UnityNaturalMCP` with the path to the cloned `UnityNaturalMCP`.